Conversion disorder: History

-The first evidence of functional neurological symptom disorder dates back to 1900 BC, when the symptoms were blamed on the uterus moving within the female body.
+The first evidence of hysteria dates back to 1900 B.C., when the symptoms were blamed on the uterus moving within the female body.
 The treatment varied "depending on the position of the uterus, which must be forced to return to its natural position.
 If the uterus had moved upwards, this could be done by placing malodorous and acrid substances near the woman's mouth and nostrils, while scented ones were placed near her vagina; on the contrary, if the uterus had lowered, the document recommends placing the acrid substances near her vagina and the perfumed ones near her mouth and nostrils."

-In Greek mythology, hysteria, the original name for functional neurological symptom disorder, was thought to be caused by a lack of orgasms, uterine melancholy and not procreating.
-Plato, Aristotle and Hippocrates believed a lack of sex upsets the uterus.
-The Greeks believed it could be prevented and cured with wine and orgies.
-Hippocrates argued that a lack of regular sexual intercourse led to the uterus producing toxic fumes and caused it to move in the body, and that this meant all women should be married and enjoy a satisfactory sexual life.
+In Greek mythology, hysteria, a similarly described condition, was thought to be caused by a lack of orgasms, uterine melancholy, and not procreating.
+Plato, Aristotle, and Hippocrates believed that a lack of sex causes complications in the uterus.
+Many Greeks believed it could be prevented and cured with wine and orgies.
+Hippocrates argued that a lack of regular sexual intercourse led to the uterus producing toxic fumes, causing it to move in the body.
+Therefore, he argued, all women should be married and enjoy a satisfactory sexual life.

+Donald Capps argues that the diseases Jesus allegedly healed, such as paralysis and blindness, were actually forms of conversion disorder.
+He describes Jesus as a "village psychiatrist", who believed that his words had power.

 From the 13th century, women with hysteria were exorcised, as it was believed that they were possessed by the devil.
 It was believed that if doctors could not find the cause of a disease or illness, it must be caused by the devil.

 At the beginning of the 16th century, women were sexually stimulated by midwives in order to relieve their symptoms.
 Gerolamo Cardano and Giambattista della Porta believed polluted water and fumes caused the symptoms of hysteria.
-Towards the end of the century, however, the role of the uterus was no longer thought central to the disorder, with Thomas Willis discovering that the brain and central nervous system were the cause of the symptoms.
+Towards the end of the century, the role of the uterus was no longer thought central to the disorder, with Thomas Willis discovering that the brain and central nervous system were the cause of the symptoms.
 Thomas Sydenham argued that the symptoms of hysteria may have an organic cause.
-He also proved the uterus is not the cause of symptom.
+He also proved the uterus is not the cause of symptoms.

-In 1692, in the US town of Salem, Massachusetts, there was an outbreak of hysteria.
-This led to the Salem witch trials, where the women accused of being witches had symptoms such as sudden movements, staring eyes and uncontrollable jumping.
+In 1692, in the U.S. town of Salem, Massachusetts, there was a reported outbreak of hysteria.
+This led to the Salem witch trials, where women who were accused of being witches had symptoms such as sudden movements, staring eyes, and uncontrollable jumping.

 During the 18th century, there was a move from the idea of hysteria being caused by the uterus to it being caused by the brain.
 This led to an understanding that it could affect both sexes.
 Jean-Martin Charcot argued that hysteria was caused by "a hereditary degeneration of the nervous system, namely a neurological disorder".